flibber-hk/HollowKnight.MenderbugsRevenge/README.md

 * Using cdash when trying to rescue the grub at the top of Queen's Gardens can break some vines (it is possible, though tricky, to rescue this grub without cdash)
 * Using cdash in the spike tunnel below glowing womb can break some objects
 * One of the stalactites in the cave below Oro will always break something

+Thanks to Banderi for noting several of the gotchas!